future timeline technology singularity humanity predictions events 2020 2050 2100

 China completes the largest environmental cleanup in its history

 The rapid growth of China in recent decades led to some truly appalling environmental conditions in the country, particularly the developing urban areas.
 Since 2006, China had been the world's largest producer of CO2, a result of coal power supplying 70% of the country's energy.
 Smog became a major problem in cities, with lung disease affecting many millions of their inhabitants.
-By 2011, 16 of the world's 20 most polluted cities were located in China, with Linfen, Shanxi Province the most polluted overall.* Numerous rivers and aquifers were being endangered.*
+By 2011, 16 of the world's 20 most polluted cities were located in China, with Linfen, Shanxi Province the most polluted overall.* Numerous rivers and aquifers were endangered.*

 To rectify these conditions, the Chinese government in 2011 began an ambitious Five Year Plan to stem the flow of pollutants and clean up the damage done.* A tax was applied to heavy polluters, based on the output of hazardous chemicals and sewage.
 The goal was to fix the situation caused by the previously unregulated industrial growth, which had first attracted the polluters to the country.
 The resultant revenue primarily went towards restoring damaged environments.
 Many non-profit groups aided in the cleanup during this time.
 New regulations were also introduced, putting a cap on energy use.
 Targets were set to lower carbon emissions significantly.
 This went along with China's long term goal of green energy dominance.